The non-Hermitian skin effect: A perspective: The NH skin effect: The basics

 The Hatano-Nelson model was first proposed by Hatano and Nelson to study localization transitions in the context of superconductivity~\cite{hatano_localization_1996}, and its Hamiltonian, shown in the inset of Fig.~\ref{HN}(a), reads

-with $J_L (J_R) \in \mathbb{R}$ the nearest-neighbor hopping parameter to the left (right), and $c^\dagger_{n}$ ($c_{n}$) creating (annihilating) an excitation on site $n$.
+with $J_L \, (J_R) \in \mathbb{R}$ the nearest-neighbor (NN) hopping parameter to the left (right), and $c^\dagger_{n}$ ($c_{n}$) creating (annihilating) an excitation on site $n$.
 This model is NH when $J_L \neq J_R$.
-As a 1D single-band model, the energy under PBCs, $E(k)$, corresponds to the Bloch Hamiltonian $H(k)$, and reads $E(k) = (J_L + J_R) \cos k + i (J_L - J_R) \sin k$.
+As a 1D single-band model, the energy under PBCs $E(k)$ corresponds to the Bloch Hamiltonian $H(k)$, and reads $E(k) = (J_L + J_R) \cos k + i (J_L - J_R) \sin k$.
 As seen in Fig.~\ref{HN}(b), $E(k)$ forms an ellipse and winds around the origin in the complex energy plane as a function of $k$ in the (counter)clockwise direction, when $|J_L|<|J_R|$ ($>|J_R|$).
-As such, it is possible to define a \emph{spectral} winding number $w$ as~\cite{gong_topological_2018, Shen2018}
+As such, it is possible to define a \emph{spectral} winding number $w$ as~\cite{leykam_edge_2017,gong_topological_2018,shen_topological_2018}

 The winding number can only change when $E(k) = 0$ for some $k$, i.e., when $|J_L| = |J_R|$.
-Turning to OBCs, it is straightforward to see from the Hamiltonian in Eq.~\eqref{eq:HN_Ham}, that all eigenstates accumulate on the boundary on the right (left) when $|J_L|<|J_R|$ ($>|J_R|$) as shown in Fig.~\ref{HN}(a).
-This phenomenon of a piling up of a macroscopic number of states is known as the NH skin effect.
+Turning to OBCs, it is straightforward to see from the Hamiltonian in Eq.~\eqref{eq:HN_Ham}, that all eigenstates satisfying $H \ket{\Psi_R} = E \ket{\Psi_R}$ are exponentially localized on the boundary on the right (left) when $|J_L|<|J_R|$ ($>|J_R|$) as shown in Fig.~\ref{HN}(a).
+This phenomenon of a piling up of a macroscopic number of states on the boundary is the NH skin effect.

-There is an intuitive way to understand the connection between the sign of the spectral winding number and the boundary to which the NH skin states localize.
+We find that there is an intuitive and enlightening way to understand the connection between the sign of the spectral winding number and the boundary to which the skin states localize.
 When the winding number is negative (positive), the eigenvalues wind in the (counter)clockwise direction.
 As the PBC spectrum of the Hatano-Nelson model is centered around zero energy, half of the spectrum is in the positive imaginary plane.
-That means that for a negative (positive) winding number, the right (left) movers with group velocity $v_k = \Re [\partial_k E(k)] >0 $ ($<0$) have positive imaginary energy whereas the left (right) movers have negative imaginary energy, as illustrated in Figs.~\ref{HN}(b,c).
-In the long-time limit, the right (left) movers thus dominate the behavior of the system, and one sees that all NH skin states pile up on the right (left) boundary of the system.
-A similar argument is also presented in Ref.~\citenum{Lee2019}.
+That means that for a positive winding number, the right (left) movers with group velocity $v_k = \Re [\partial_k E(k)] >0 $ ($<0$) have negative (positive) imaginary energy, as illustrated in Figs.~\ref{HN}(b,c).
+In the long-time limit, the left movers thus dominate the behavior of the system, and one sees that all NH skin states pile up on the left boundary of the system.
+The reverse holds for negative winding number.
+A similar argument is presented in Ref.~\citenum{lee_topological_2019}.